bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/StorageBackends.rst

      Maximum Concurrent Jobs = 1
    }

 In these examples all the backup data is placed in the :file:`bareos-backup` bucket on the defined S3 storage.
-In contrast to other |bareosSd| backends, a Bareos volume is not represented by a single file.
+In contrast to other |sd| backends, a Bareos volume is not represented by a single file.
 Instead a volume is a sub-directory in the defined bucket and every chunk is placed in the volume directory with the filename 0000-9999 and a size defined in the chunksize option.
 It is implemented this way, as S3 does not allow to append to a file.
 Instead it always writes full files, so every append operation could result in reading and writing the full volume file.

 Following :config:option:`sd/device/DeviceOptions`\  settings are possible: